Powering Remote Instrumentation in the Antarctic

 In the winter it will only switch on for 2 hours every three days - but sampling will be nearly continuous in the early spring.
 A heater is needed at times to prevent the inlet tube freezing - it draws another 5W.

-A Kyocera 40W solar panel is used to provide power in the summer months, but in the winter the sun is below the horizon for three months, so a Forgen wind turbine is used to provide additional power.
-Forgens are exceptionally robust, and are one of the few wind turbines able to withstand the Antarctic winter.
+A Kyocera 40W solar panel (equivalent would be our integrated panel) is used to provide power in the summer months, but in the winter the sun is below the horizon for three months, so a Forgen wind turbine is used to provide additional power.
+We now provide Leading Edge wind turbines, and their vertical wind turbines are one of the few wind turbines able to withstand the Antarctic winter.